Sutlej in exceptionally high flood, Multan faces Chenab brunt

 ISLAMABAD: As Senate Chairman Yousaf Raza Gillani declared the next 24 hours very critical for Multan, Chenab was in very high flood at Chiniot with a flow of 524,594 cusecs which again threatens the downstream areas.

-The raging Chenab River means situation is worsening at the Sher Shah Bridge and Muhammad Wala Headworks, with dozens of villages and settlements already inundated.
+On the other hand, the raging Chenab River meant situation was worsening at the Sher Shah Bridge and Muhammad Wala Headworks, with dozens of villages and settlements already inundated.

 On the other hand, the waterflow at Panjnad — the point where the five rivers meet — was 310,479 cusecs, representing high flood.
 But the flood surge in Chenab, Ravi and Sutlej moving downstream, situation will worsen at Panjnad.